ORIX (NYSE:IX) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of ORIX (NYSE:IX) from a buy rating to a hold rating in a research report released on Wednesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of ORIX (NYSE:IX) from a buy rating to a hold rating in a research note released on Tuesday morning, Zacks.com reports.

 According to Zacks, “ORIX CORP-ADR is a diversified financial services institution with diverse operations in both corporate and retail finance, including: leasing, lending, rentals, life insurance, real estate financing and development, venture capital, investment and retail banking, commodities funds and securities brokerage.
 Their international operations include leasing, rentals, fixed income investment, aircraft and ship financing, commercial mortgage servicing and property development. “

-Separately, The Goldman Sachs Group upgraded shares of ORIX from a neutral rating to a buy rating in a report on Tuesday, December 15th.
+Separately, The Goldman Sachs Group raised ORIX from a neutral rating to a buy rating in a research report on Tuesday, December 15th.

 About ORIX